gatsbyjs/gatsby/docs/docs/unit-testing.md

 how to handle imports.
 You are mainly concerned here with mocking static file imports, which Jest can't handle.
 A mock is a dummy module that is used instead of the real module inside tests.
 It is good when you have something that you can't or don't want to test.
-You have two types that you mock: stylesheets, and everything else.
+You can mock anything, and here you are mocking assets rather than code.
 For stylesheets you need to use the package `identity-obj-proxy`.
-For all other files you need to use a manual mock called `fileMock.js`.
+For all other assets you need to use a manual mock called `fileMock.js`.
 You need to create this yourself.
 The convention is to create a directory called `__mocks__` in the root directory for this.
 Note the pair of double underscores in the name.